The Shafarevich conjecture for hypersurfaces in abelian varieties: Big monodromy from big convolution monodromy

-\begin{proof} First, we use the generic vanishing theorem to find a finite set of torsion translates of proper subtori of the dual torus to $\pi_1(A)$ such that, for $\chi$ avoiding them, $R^{k} f_* ( g^* \mathcal L_{\chi})=0$ for $k \neq n-1$.
-We will then take the inverse images of these subtori under the duals of the $c$ inclusions $\pi_1(A) \to \pi_1(A^c) $ to be in our finite set of torsion translates of subtori of the dual torus to $\pi_1(A^c)$.
+\begin{proof} First, we use the generic vanishing theorem to find a finite set of torsion translates of proper subtori of $\Pi(A)$ such that, for $\chi$ avoiding them, $R^{k} f_* ( g^* \mathcal L_{\chi})=0$ for $k \neq n-1$.
+We will then take the inverse images of these subtori under the duals of the $c$ projections $\Pi(A^c) \to \Pi(A) $ to be in our finite set of torsion translates of subtori of $\Pi(A)^c$.

 Next, to calculate the monodromy, we will use the fact that the monodromy group is equal to the Zariski closure of the image of $\Gal( \overline{\mathbb C(\eta)} | \mathbb C(\eta))$ acting on the stalk at the geometric generic point.